idvorkin/idvorkin.github.io/_d/ai-testing.md

 Have a judge give a subjective score.

-Judges are subjective, so we can have multiple judges and average their answers - like we do in boxing matches or work performance reviews
+Judges are subjective, so we can have multiple judges and average their answers - like we do in boxing matches or work performance reviews.

 ### Wrinkle - No clear questions